 - Root canals are not accessible

-Endodontic therapy is intended to help save your tooth from extraction.
-Missing teeth can make you self-conscious, affect your ability to bite and chew, cause other healthy teeth to shift, and have a negative impact on your overall health.
-By choosing to receive endodontic therapy, you are choosing to keep your smile healthy and beautiful for years to come.
+Endodontic therapy in San Antonio can save your tooth from extraction.
+Missing teeth can make you self-conscious, affect your ability to bite and chew, cause other healthy teeth to shift, and hurt your overall health.
+By receiving endodontic therapy, you are choosing to keep your smile healthy and beautiful for years.